SamuelPCarter/samuelpcarter.github.io/SamGearlist.md

 title: Gearlist
 ---

-This includes all the gear I am taking on Pacific Crest Trail.
+This includes all the gear I am taking on the Pacific Crest Trail.
 Minus food, fuel, and water.
 Some condiderations for extraneous sections include:
 - Microspikes for the Sierra mountains
 - Bear canister for the Sierra mountains